 When planning a nurses graduation dinner party you will need a centerpiece design, and a place setting design.
 These are the two most integral parts of the table design.

 So here is a breakdown of my planning process and ideas for your party too.

 One great way to design a table is to create the centerpiece.
-Most of our guests were adults and we were planning to serve dinner so I wanted something more mature.
+Most of our guests were adults and we were planning to serve dinner so I wanted something more mature and vintage.

 Planning the place setting design is a little more personal to your guests.
 It is also fun to incorporate something that they can take home if your budget allows for it.

 So now that you have your centerpiece design, place setting design, and menu ideas, let's break down the steps on pulling it all together.

 First, get a count of how many people will be coming and determine where to seat them all.
 If you need to build a temporary table here is an easy DIY.